alexesba/magento-guide/README.md

             - Routers error or 404 pages.

       The  standard router maps a path to an action by splitting it into `base_url/frontname/controller/action`.
 The `frontname` is then mapped to a module by way of the configuration files.
 The controller file is then mapped to a module by way of the configuration files.
-The controller file is then located at `path/to/module/base/controllers/{Name}/Controller.php`
+The controller file is then located at `path/to/module/base/controllers/{ Name }/Controller.php`
       Unmapped requests read the **Default** router where they are rewritten to a 404 page and get mapped by the Standard router on the next iteration.

       Before dispatch, requested module, controller, action and parameters are set.
 Then it is passed to the controller(`all with the Standard router`)